plone/plone.staticresources/README.rst

   This package is only to deliver the generated bundles as well as the npm dependencies so that building bundles is possible.

 1. Increase npm package versions in ``package.json``, in sections ``dependencies`` or ``devDependencies``.
+   If you increase the mockup version, please verify the resolutions section in package.json matches the one from mockup package.json.
+   Verify that the jquery version used is the same version that in mockup too.
+   Then copy the yarn.lock from mockup ``cp ../src/mockup/yarn.lock .`` and run ``yarn``.
+   This is to be sure we create the bundles with the same versions that mockup was tested with.

 2. Run ``yarn upgrade`` (important: cannot be ``npm``)